-Congress passed a bill approving a re-funding of the PPP and EIDL programs under the CARES Act on Thursday, April 23, and President Trump signed the bill on Friday, April 24, 2020.
-The SBA will open up its systems to accept new applications.
+In late December 2020, Congress passed a bill approving a re-funding of the PPP and EIDL programs under the CARES Act.
+The new application deadline is March 31, 2021.

-There will be overwhelming demand (as in the first round) and the ~$250 billion main pot of funding will likely be spoken for within days or even hours.
+There will be overwhelming demand (as in the first and second rounds) and the ~$300 billion main pot of funding will likely be spoken for within weeks.
 Due to the stipulations of the second round of funding, an additional $60 billion in funds that can only be distributed via a specific subset of lenders (intended to reach a wider variety of businesses) will likely last a bit longer.
+However, be sure to apply quickly as the new deadline is now March 31, 2021.

-Since there is such a huge demand for emergency funding from America’s small businesses, we are hopeful that congress will approve a third round of funding as well.
+Since there is such a huge demand for emergency funding from America’s small businesses, we expect that President Biden will approve at least one more round of funding in 2021 as well.

 What does new PPP / EIDL funding mean for your business?